3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/projects/unit_02/project2_boilerplate/README.md

 With all the configuration for method-override, body-parser, morgan, sessions, express, mongoose, and HBS.

-The configuration for loading/routing to the users and sessions controller
+The configuration for loading/routing to the users and sessions controller.

 The only thing *NOT* included is the configuration for serving the public directory statically.
 You'll need to set that up yourself.